 Management Center places boot files in /tftpboot/mgr.
 The tftp or atftp daemon must use /tftpboot as the home for tftp boot files.
-If you are using the tftp package that is included with the RHEL 6 distribution, you must change the parameter server_args in /etc/xinetd.d/tftp to use /tftpboot as the home for tftp boot files.
+Check the settings of the tftp or atftp server to ensure that /tftpboot is used.

-Example /etc/xinetd.d/tftp file:
+Pertinent parameter in /etc/xinetd.d/tftp (RHEL):